 Bryant keys South Carolina comeback, beats Georgia 83-66

 COLUMBIA, S.C.
-(WIS) - Keyshawn Bryant keyed a 24-0 run by scoring 12 of his 19 points as South Carolina rallied past Georgia 83-66 on Saturday.
+(AP) Keyshawn Bryant keyed a 24-0 run by scoring 12 of his 19 points as South Carolina rallied past Georgia 83-66 on Saturday.

 On a three-game losing streak coming into the contest, the senior forward promised that the team was ‘’gonna figure this out.’’
 The solution came together midway through the second half.